-- Staged payment - this involves an initial SDLT payment on the premium if it falls above the threshold.
-There is an additional 1% SDLT payment if the total rent over the life the lease (called the 'net present value') is over £125,000.
+- staged payment - this involves an initial SDLT payment on the ‘lease premium’ (the amount you paid for the lease) if it falls above the threshold (ie £250,000 - see the standard rates set out above).
+There is an additional 1% SDLT payment if the total rent over the life of the lease (called the 'net present value') is over £250,000

-For more information on stamp duty and shared ownership, see GOV.UK.
+For more information on stamp duty and shared ownership, see the Government’s guidance.

 Are there any exemptions?

-Normally, even if SDLT does not need to be paid because the price of a property falls below the threshold, a SDLT return must still be filed.
-However, there are certain situations in which neither SDLT needs to be paid nor does a return need to be filed, including:
+Normally, even if SDLT does not need to be paid because the price of a property falls below the threshold, an SDLT return must be filed.
+However, there are certain situations in which SDLT doesn’t need to be paid and a return doesn’t need to be filed, including: